mmcshane/eventbus/README.md

 will fire because the inheritance relationship was not established via mpm::polymorphic_event.

+## Building

+There's really no build needed as this is a header-only library, however if you want to run the unit tests or generate docs you can use the cmake build.
+To perform an out-of-tree build

+    $ cd /tmp # or wherever
+    $ mkdir eventbus-debug && cd $_
+    $ cmake -DCMAKE_BUILD_TYPE=debug /path/to/eventbus/repository
+    $ make && make test
+    $ make docs # generates doxygen documentation under /tmp/eventbus-debug/docs

 ## TODO
 - As it stands, publishing events from within event handlers is allowed.
 It's not clear that this is good.
 - Implement an asynchronous publication proxy
 - Maybe allow non-noexcept subscribers but unsubscribe them if they throw?
 - Document Event and EventHandler concepts
+- Pull leftright as an external project rather than embedding it under thirdparty/